Drums and Tuba

 MH:

-Well, there’s a lot of movement in your show, as far as playing different instruments and looping things and working with each other.
+Well, theres a lot of movement in your show, as far as playing different instruments and looping things and working with each other.
 Do you try and capture that in the studio?

 TN:

-With some of the stuff, it’s weird, some of the songs in the studio come out really differently.
+With some of the stuff, its weird, some of the songs in the studio come out really differently.

 MH: